Skip to main content

 Geothermal $12,000 - $45,000

 If you are looking for typical split systems, there are still a number of determining factors.
 Just like buying a car, you can get into a basic economy model that will reliably get you from point A to point B... or you can get a top-of-the-line, luxury model with all the bells and whistles.
-Are you likely to look for a more basic AC unit that meets the minimum energy efficiency SEER2 rating?
+Are you likely to look for a more basic central air conditioning unit that meets the minimum energy efficiency SEER2 rating?
 Or are you shopping for a unit that offers long-term energy savings with higher energy efficiencies and technology upgrades that supply better comfort and humidity control with quieter operation?

 CARRIER ENERGY EFFICIENT AIR CONDITIONER FEATURES